Nihlus/AdvancedDLSupport/docs/advanced_config.md

 ### Indirect calls
 If `ImplementationOptions::UseIndirectCalls` is enabled, the far more performant `calli` opcode will be used instead of generating delegates under the hood.
 This warrants some more detailed information, which is available [here][2].

+### Code optimizations
+If `ImplementationOptions::EnableOptimizations` is enabled, the generated dynamic assembly is marked as eligible for JIT code optimizations.
+This is enabled by default, but may produce unexpected results.

 ### Path Resolvers
 You can override the algorithms used to resolve the path to the library that DLSupport will load by passing an